 Venice is one of those rare tourist destinations that live up to the hype!
 A city that’s fit for a fairy-tale, it’s unique, enchanting, and utterly intoxicating.

 I mean, how many other places do you know that have been built on the water, where grand Gothic architecture stands tall and proud at every turn, separated by a crisscrossing network of quaint canals, and the only way to get around is by foot or by boat?
 Let me tell you:

 None!
 Venice is truly one of a kind.

-So, despite the high prices and huge crowds of tourists that flock here every year, it’s an absolute pleasure to explore.
+So, despite the high prices and huge crowds of tourists that flock here yearly, it’s an absolute pleasure to explore.
 That’s why I’m so envious of anyone who has 2 days in Venice coming up!
 Trust me, you’re in for a treat.

 However, planning a short trip here’s no mean feat with so much to see and do.
 For help with the task, check out this comprehensive 2-day Venice itinerary guide!

 Venice Itinerary 2 Days: Know Before You Go

-Before we dive into the itinerary itself, though, I thought I’d run through some valuable Venice travel tips and insights!
+Before diving into the itinerary, though, I thought I’d run through some valuable Venice travel tips and insights!
 Keeping these considerations in mind should make doubly sure you have the best possible time in the city:

 When to Visit Venice